Uzbekistan men's national ice hockey team

 The Uzbekistan national ice hockey team (Oʻzbekiston milliy xokkey terma jamoasi, Ўзбекистон миллий хоккей терма жамоаси) is the national men's ice hockey team of Uzbekistan.
 The team belongs to the Uzbekistan Ice Hockey Federation and has been an associate member of the International Ice Hockey Federation (IIHF) since 26 September 2019.
 An unofficial Uzbekistan selection took part in three Winter Spartakiads between 1978 and 1986.
 The national team made its IIHF World Championship debut in 2025 and immediately won Division IV.
-It currently ranks 59th in the IIHF World Ranking and 24th in the Asian Ranking.
+It currently ranks 57th in the IIHF World Ranking and 24th in the Asian Ranking.

 History

 Uzbekistan, representing the Uzbek Soviet Socialist Republic, played its first game in 1978 during the Winter Spartakiad which was held in Pervouralsk, Soviet Union.
 They competed in six games against other regions and republics of the Soviet Union.
 The Uzbek SSR lost all of their games to Leningrad, the Tatar ASSR, Kuibyshev Region, the Latvian SSR and the Bashkir ASSR, but won their game against the Lithuanian SSR 6–1, but their largest recorded victory against club or other team did not count towards Uzbekistan's official international record.
 In 1982, the Uzbek SSR competed in their second Winter Spartakiad being held in Norilsk.
 They again competed in six games, again winning only once against the Lithuanian SSR.
 They lost their other five games against Moscow, Chelyabinsk Oblast, Kuibyshev Region, the Estonian SSR and the Latvian SSR, but their game against the Latvian SSR was recorded as their largest loss against club or other team also did not count.
 The Uzbek SSR competed in their last competition during the 1986 Winter Spartakiad being held in Krasnoyarsk.
 They competed in three games, losing all three against Lipetsk Oblast, the Latvian SSR and the Ukrainian SSR.
-Uzbekistan has not been active since the USSR dissolved in 1991 and did play an official game against other national team until 2023.
+Uzbekistan was inactive since the USSR dissolved in 1991, until 2023.